 With plans to expand their data center footprint across the world, BlueJeans wanted the ability to quickly replicate the environment without being locked into a particular vendor.

 While cost was important, the team wanted a solution that would reduce the amount of time spent on troubleshooting and maintenance, and more time on supporting business critical applications.

-The main criteria for selecting Cumulus Linux included:
+The main criteria for selecting NVIDIA Cumulus Linux included:

-Leveraging automation with Cumulus Linux, the team was able to provision new data centers in under 30 minutes, compared to the 2 days that it would take if using traditional vendors.
+- Leveraging automation with NVIDIA Cumulus Linux, the team was able to provision new data centers in under 30 minutes, compared to the 2 days that it would take if using traditional vendors.

 BlueJeans adopted a simple and standard network solution that helped them to achieve scalability and supply chain flexibility.
-With Cumulus Linux and Ansible for automation, the team achieved operationally efficiency and reduced their TCO.
+With NVIDIA Cumulus Linux and Ansible for automation, the team achieved operational efficiency and reduced their TCO.